PongoEngine/cactusgod/source/_posts/waves-of-sensation.md

 tagline:The vibrational language of haptic feedback
 {% enddynamics %}

-In the domain of racing simulators, the pursuit of immersive experiences goes beyond the graphical representation of the racing environment.
+In the domain of racing simulators the pursuit of immersive experiences goes beyond the graphical representation of the racing environment.
 One crucial facet is haptic feedback, which enables players to 'feel' their virtual ride.
 This post will delve into how different waveforms – sawtooth, sine, and square – can convey detailed haptic information from multiple sources into a single feedback channel.

 <!-- more -->

 ## Haptic Feedback: From Vibration to Perception

 The vibrational language of haptic feedback enables players to sense everything from the hum of the engine to the nuances of the road surface.
-But there's a challenge: these sensations must be delivered through a limited set of actuators in a steering wheel or a gamepad.
+But there's a challenge: these sensations must be delivered through a limited set of actuators in a steering wheel, bass shaker, or a gamepad.
 So how can we provide such a rich array of information through a single channel?
 The key lies in the waveforms that modulate these vibrations.

 ### Sine Waves: The RPM Rhythm